 For some reason, the eighteen-year-old boy visualized the words in reverse order: that is TIME, UNIVERSE, MIND, and without GOD at the top.

-In more recent years, that meaning at least one hundred years into the new era, a multitude of much smaller multicolored buildings, standing at only 500 feet in height and having the shape of rectangular giant wafers, had been annexed to the powerful Godocortex—the place where the rulers of the once theo-technocratic system had had their headquarters.
-Furthermore, other similar structures, nonetheless of the same importance, had arisen throughout the entire world, big immaculate white ‘O’s wavering atop of each of them.
+In more recent years, that meaning at least one hundred years into the new era, a multitude of multicolored buildings, standing at only 500 feet in height and looking like rectangular giant wafers, had been annexed to the powerful Godocortex—the place where the rulers of the once theo-technocratic system had had their headquarters.
+Furthermore, other similar structures of the same importance had arisen throughout the entire world, big immaculate white ‘O’s wavering atop of each of them.
 Thousands and thousands of Thought Factories (this was their official name) still awaited completion, a completion that would never come though.
 If, in the past, the Thought Factories had served as Enlightenment Houses, and at some point had been bailed out from imminent collapse by the mighty State itself, presently they served as bailouts for those who were simply in need of cash or owned large amounts of money to MondoCash.

-Two years had passed since he and Jovian had met their contractor, the one whom they would afterwards dub Black Petal, and he still felt ashamed that he had to rely on instincts rather than his judgment.
+Two years had passed since he and Jovian met their contractor, the one whom they would afterwards dub Black Petal, and he still felt ashamed that he had to rely on instincts rather than his judgment.
 He would find his own excuse though: he was obliged to make this compromise as a pretext to survive.
 For, he thought, it was impossible for an individual to find an honest way to break through these callous times, too much hatred having gushed, and still gushing, from the minds and chests of the human race, afterwards disseminating into space, ultimately to awaken the antipathy of an entire Universe.